Michael-Brodsky/OCR/OneNote/src/readme.txt

-This folder contains debug and development versions of the MS OneNote-based libraries and applications.
+This folder contains source code for the MS OneNote-based libraries and applications.